jbosstm/narayana/CONTRIBUTING.md

    The release coordinator will also move the status of the issue to `Closed` once it's included in a release.
 4. Sanity check that the other fields have been filled in correctly (although these are normally set when the issue is created):
 5. Please provide meaningful release notes so that potential users can see, at a glance, what new things can be expected from the release that contains the fix.

-### Tests and documentation are not optional

-Don't forget to include tests in your pull requests.
-Also don't forget the documentation (reference documentation for features, javadoc...).

 ## Release